 German baritone Samuel Hasselhorn’s performances, recognized for his charismatic stage presence and stunning vocal ability, have been praised for offering “moments of emotion and pure musicality that will not soon be forgotten” (Crescendo Magazine).
-He was awarded the 2018 Emmerich Smola Prize, First Prize in the 2017 Das Lied International Song Competition in Heidelberg, Second Prize at the 2015 Wigmore Hall Song Competition in London, and Third Prize in the Hugo Wolf Competition in Stuttgart in 2016.
+He is First Prize winner of the Queen Elisabeth Competition 2018, was awarded the 2018 Emmerich Smola Prize, First Prize in the 2017 Das Lied International Song Competition in Heidelberg, Second Prize at the 2015 Wigmore Hall Song Competition in London, and Third Prize in the Hugo Wolf Competition in Stuttgart in 2016.
 He is also First Prize winner of the 2015 Young Concert Artists International Auditions in New York, captured First Prize in the 2013 International Schubert Competition in Dortmund, and the “Prix de Lied“ in the 2013 Nadia and Lili Boulanger Competition in Paris.

 Recent European debuts have included concerts with the Munich Philharmonic and Hessischer Rundfunk, as well as recitals at the Schubertiade Vilabertran in Barcelona and the Tonhalle Zürich.
 Mr. Hasselhorn has also appeared in the Gewandhaus Leipzig, at the International Händel Festival in Göttingen, and at Notre Dame in Paris.
 Future debuts include recitals at Wigmore Hall and Cambridge with Malcolm Martineau and concerts at the Elbphilharmonie Hamburg, Auditorio Nacional de Musica Madrid, and the Grand Hall of Moscow Conservatory.